Feeling sick (nausea) is common and usually goes away on its own. There are some things you can try that might help.

 Other reasons for feeling sick include:

-Do not worry if you're not sure what the cause is.
+Do not worry if you're not sure what's causing you to feel sick.
 Try the things that may stop you feeling sick and see a GP if you do not feel better in a few days.